 The Application Logs page is used to research application issues.
 The application log contains essential information, such as Log Date, Type, Source, Sequence, and Messaging.
-The application logs allow Support to track and identify exactly when an error occurred in B2B Commerce.
+The application logs allow Support to track and identify exactly when an error occurred in Configured Commerce.

 There are five types of Application Logs.